A topic from the subject of Crystallization in Chemistry.

 Conclusion

 Nucleation is a fundamental process in chemistry that plays a key role in crystallization.
-Nucleation studies have a wide range of applications in chemistry, including the development of new drugs, materials, and pollution control strategies.
+Nucleation studies have a wide range of applications in chemistry, materials science, and other fields, impacting the development of new drugs, materials, and pollution control strategies.

 Introduction